 Participants are expected to observe the eight precepts, if they are able to do so.
 Priority will be given to anyone applying for the full month of July or longer.

-++ A lottery will be conducted for personal retreats during this time; applications due by July 26, 2017.
-Priority will be given to anyone applying for Ajahn’s entire teaching period or longer.
+++ A lottery was conducted for personal retreats during this time; applications for the lottery were due by July 26, 2017.
+Priority was given to anyone applying for Ajahn’s entire teaching period or longer.
 Participants are expected to follow his schedule and instructions, which include observance of the eight precepts.

 Here at IMS, our teachers are continuing the ancient Buddhist monastic tradition of freely offering the teachings while living in the midst of contemporary society.
 What this means is that they rely on the generosity of retreat participants for a sustainable income.